 1. Wash and dry the beets well.
 Wrap each one with aluminum foil until sealed.

-2. Heat the oven on roast and place the foil wrapped beets in the oven roasting for about 30 mins.
+2. Heat the oven on roast and place the foil wrapped beets in the oven roasting for about 30 mins.3.
+WHen they are soft on pressing, remove, cool and peel.

 4. Slice or cube the beets and keep aside.